Kuntal-sys/Movies-ETL/README.md

 ### Resources:

-- a unstructure web-scraped JSON file of over 5,000 movies from 1990 to 2019, from wikipedia[wikipedia.movies.json](/raw_data/wikipedia.movies.json)
+- a unstructure web-scraped JSON file of over 5,000 movies from 1990 to 2019, from wikipedia.movies.json

-- a unstructure csv file from Kaggle [movies_metadata.csv](/raw_data/movies_metadata.csv)
+- a unstructure csv file from Kaggle movies_metadata.csv

 - a large unstructure csv file from MovieLens with movie rating information (ratings.csv)